 - Cracked black pepper

-How to make your own clean eating barbecue sauce
+How to make your own clean-eating barbecue sauce

 The sauce is perfect on all kinds of meats for the BBQ.
-We are using it tonight on pork spare ribs, but steaks, any chops and burgers will be great with it too.
+We are using it tonight on pork spare ribs, but steaks, any chops, and burgers will be great with it too.

 Share this clean barbecue sauce recipe on X

-Have you enjoyed learning how to make this sugar-free bbq sauce recipe?
+Have you enjoyed learning how to make this sugar-free BBQ sauce recipe?
 Let your friends and family know about it by sharing this post:

 Ingredients

-- 14 ounce can of crushed tomatoes (check label to make sure they have no added sugar)
+- 14-ounce can of crushed tomatoes (check label to make sure they have no added sugar)

-- 1 tablespoon tomato paste
+- 1 tablespoon of tomato paste

 - ¼ cup of balsamic vinegar

-- 1 tablespoon apple cider vinegar
+- 1 tablespoon of apple cider vinegar

 - 1 teaspoon of ground red pepper (optional or less if you don't like too much heat!)

-- 1 teaspoon ground cumin
+- 1 teaspoon of ground cumin

-- ½ teaspoon ground coriander
+- ½ teaspoon of ground coriander

-- 2 tablespoons full fat coconut milk
+- 2 tablespoons of full fat coconut milk

 - 1 tablespoon of yellow mustard